 STITCHING Shortcuts: buyer beware

 First and foremost, you will notice that the vast majority of wallets out there are stitched.
-Now, I have a personal bias against using stitching in wallets due to the amount of wear and handling they see.
+Now, I have a personal bias against using stitching specifically in wallets due to the amount of wear and handling they see.
 Wallets tend to get handled thousands of times more often than a bag or any other leather good.
 As such the weakest link will be the stitching.
 This is usually the first to go in almost every wallet I have ever seen, and is usually the reason customers come to my shop for the riveted style.
 Thread can fray easily with repeated rubbing in a pocket, and it just takes one stitch to break before the whole thing will come open.

 1. Beware of the machine sewn wallet.
 This is the worst way to make a sewn wallet (also the cheapest, fastest, and most profitable way for the company doing it).
 The sewing machine is very limited to a certain kind of stitch called a ‘Lock Stitch’.
 It’s not nearly as nice as it sounds.
 Without getting too technical, a lock stitch does not actually ‘lock’ a stitch in place.
 In fact if one ever breaks, quite the opposite will happen and the entire piece will quickly unravel.
 Most people have actually experienced this unfortunate event with their first wallet or two!
 It can be hard to spot machine sewn wallets, be on the lookout for an impressed pattern in the leather close to the stitch.
 It’s where the sewing machine presser foot holds the leather during a stitch.
 Also look for thin thread, most sewing machines use a scrawny looking thread.